AskiaADX/ADXStudio/README.md

 ![ADX Studio](https://github.com/AskiaADX/ADXStudio/blob/develop/adxstudio.png?raw=true)

-This is the Windows desktop IDE to create and/or edit ADCs (Askia Design Control) for [Askia](http://www.askia.com/) powered survey controls.
+This is the Windows desktop IDE to create and/or edit ADCs (Askia Design Control) and ADPs (Askia Design Pages) for [Askia](http://www.askia.com/) powered survey controls and layouts.
 It makes intensive use of [Electron](https://github.com/atom/electron) and [NodeJS](https://nodejs.org/en/).

 Setup
 -----